 If you try to create an Organisation account where a request already exists, the registration process will stop.

 This means a draft application has already been started for this organisation.

-Select “Continue to Draft” to return to the existing application and complete it.
+Select Continue to Draft to return to the existing application and complete it.